Crotalus oreganus: Ecology and natural history

 Wedged in between rocks while taking in the warmth of the sun.

 Diet

 Using its heat-sensing facial pits to locate prey, C. oreganus eats birds, bird eggs, and small mammals, from mice to rabbits.
 It also eats small reptiles and amphibians.
 The juveniles eat insects.
 Studies show that the diet of C. oreganus can significantly impact their size.
 For example it was found that there was a major size difference between snakes that eat lizards and snakes that eat birds and mammals (lizard based diet snakes were much smaller).
-Californian C. oreganus were found to have a higher porportion of lizard in their diet which may be correlated to the large population of lizards in the state.
+Californian C. oreganus were found to have a higher proportion of lizard in their diet which may be correlated to the large population of lizards in the state.

 Hunting habits and venom

 In regards to its hunting habits, the C. oreganus utilizes its venom as its hunting strength.
 While quicker and stronger animals can initially escape from its grasp, the venom can induce paralysis, leading to C. oreganus being able to track down the prey.
 The C. oreganus venom possesses "hemotoxic" and "neurotoxic" properties leading to cardiovascular, internal bleeding, and headaches.
 The snakes' venom also seems to show a relationship between their diets and their resulting “venom phenotypes”.
 The “venom composition” of C. oreganus' venom changes "ontogenetically" with smaller snakes having more toxic venom.